ottermq/ottermq/docs/amqp-status.md

 - **TODO**: Queue exclusivity validation (will raise 403 ACCESS_REFUSED)

 **queue.bind Implementation Notes:**
+**queue.purge Implementation Notes:**

+- Removes all enqueued messages from the target queue
+- For persistent messages, also deletes records from the configured persistence backend
+- Returns the number of purged messages in `queue.purge-ok`
+- Returns 404 NOT_FOUND (channel-level) if the queue does not exist

 - ✅ **Duplicate binding prevention** - Returns 406 PRECONDITION_FAILED when attempting to create an identical binding (same queue+exchange+routingKey+arguments)
 - Supports binding arguments for future headers exchange support